Multi-Dataset Dashboard

 A dashboard that:

-• Queries two datasets (orders and customers)
+- Reads two datasets (orders and customers) through dependency slots

-• Combines data client-side for unified metrics
+- Combines their data in one server route for unified metrics

-• Applies date range and category filters across both datasets
+- Applies date range and category filters across both datasets

-• Shows Elasticsearch query patterns (bool filters, range, terms)
+- Shows Elasticsearch query patterns (bool filters, range, terms)

 Prerequisites

-• Completed KPI Dashboard
+- Completed KPI Dashboard

-• Two datasets in Informer (e.g., orders and customers)
+- Two datasets in Informer (e.g., orders and customers)

 Example Prompts for Claude Code